Doubleneck/Jetta/documentation/instructions.md

 \
 \
 \
-Now main page looks like this!!! and citekey is randomly generated as well\
+Now main page looks like this and citekey is randomly generated as well!!!\
 \
 ![](./pictures/Reference_in_main.png)

+You can just download BibTex file with pressing Download a BibTex file button and now you know how to use this software and enjoy!\
+\
+Latest version Here if you don't have it already